Current Courses at Boston University / Pardee School

 This course will explore why states grant authority to international organizations, what challenges these organizations face, and whether avenues exist for meaningful institutional reform.
 It will encourage students to use different analytical approaches and empirical evidence to think creatively about how these organizations can more effectively address global challenges.

-Capstone Seminar / Project
+Capstone Seminar / Project (NYUAD)

 Students develop a research question, construct a research design that allows them to test potential answers to that question, collect relevant data, analyze the results, and write a senior thesis.